luckymvm/react-todo-app/README.md

 # This is another Todo List Application written in Javascript using React

-## Design of an application
+## Design of the application

-**This is another uninteresting Todo list project.
+**This is another boring Todo list project.
 In this project, I used class-based components for states.**

 ### Components